Yes (band): 1988–1995: Anderson Bruford Wakeman Howe, Union and Talk

 Almost the entire band have openly stated their dislike of Union.
 Bruford has disowned the album entirely, and Wakeman was reportedly unable to recognise any of his keyboard work in the final edit and threw his copy of the album out of his limousine.
 He has since referred to the album as "Onion" because it makes him cry when he thinks about it.
 Union co-producer Jonathan Elias later stated publicly in an interview that Anderson, as the associate producer, knew of the session musicians' involvement.
-He added that he and Anderson had even initiated their contributions, because hostility between some of the band members at the time was preventing work from being accomplished.
+He added that he and Anderson had even initiated their contributions, because hostility between some of the ABWH band members at the time was preventing work from being accomplished.
+Howe would describe the Grammy nomination for "Masquerade" (a track he had recorded solo at home) as "pure justice", following the difficulties he'd had with making the album.

+Union sold approximately 1.5 million copies worldwide, and peaked at number 7 in the UK and number 15 in the US charts.
+Two singles from the album were released.
+"Lift Me Up" topped the Mainstream Rock charts in May 1991 for six weeks, while "Saving My Heart" peaked at number 9.
 The 1991–1992 Union tour united all eight members on a revolving circular stage.
-Following the tour's conclusion in 1992, Bruford chose not to remain involved with Yes and returned to his jazz project Earthworks.
-Howe also ceased his involvement with the band at this time.
 In August 1991, while the Union tour was underway, Atlantic released Yesyears, a four-CD box set anthology.
 Two accompanying home videos, Yesyears and Greatest Video Hits, were also released during 1991.

+Following the tour's conclusion in 1992, Bruford chose not to remain involved with Yes and returned to his jazz project Earthworks.
 In 1993, the album Symphonic Music of Yes was released, featuring orchestrated Yes tracks arranged by Dee Palmer.
 Howe, Bruford and Anderson perform on the record, joined by the London Philharmonic Orchestra, the English Chamber Orchestra and the London Community Gospel Choir.
 Howe and Bruford performed together on television (presented as "Yes") to promote the album, marking Bruford's final performance under the Yes name before retiring from performing.

-The next Yes studio album, as with Union, was masterminded by a record company, rather than by the band itself.
-Victory Music approached Rabin with a proposal to produce an album solely with the 90125 line-up.
-Rabin initially countered by requesting that Wakeman also be included.
+The next Yes studio album, as with Union, was masterminded by a record company rather than by the band itself.
+Victory Music had approached Rabin with a proposal to produce an album solely with the 90125 line-up.
+Rabin initially countered by requesting that Wakeman also be included: Bruford had already departed from the band again, while Howe was not invited to be involved with the new project.
 Rabin began assembling the album at his home, using the then-pioneering concept of a digital home studio, and used material written by himself and Anderson.
-The new album was well into production in 1993, but Wakeman's involvement had finally been cancelled, as his refusal to leave his long-serving management created insuperable legal problems.
+By 1993 the new album was well into production, but Wakeman's involvement had finally been cancelled, as his refusal to leave his long-serving management created insuperable legal problems.